Ordering a custom product can seem overwhelming, we know; but don't worry, we are here to help.

 If your collar gets dirty, you can gently clean it with a damp soft cloth and saddle soap.
 If your collar gets wet, rinse it with fresh water, buckle the collar to help it maintain its shape, and allow it to naturally dry out of direct sunlight.
 Once completely dry, lightly condition with the recommended leather conditioners above.

-Depending on the dryness or humidity in your climate, application of a leather conditioner a couple of times a year (up to once a month or so depending on your pet's activities) as a part of regular maintenance will keep your leather goods soft and supple.
+Depending on the dryness or humidity in your climate, application of a leather conditioner a couple of times a year as a part of regular maintenance will keep your leather goods soft and supple.

 When conditioning your leather goods, a little goes a long way.
 Leather can only absorb so much conditioner before it becomes saturated.
 Over-conditioning of your leather can cause breakdown of the leather fibers and affect the longevity of the product, as well as issues such as leather spew.
 For this reason, if you are performing the recommended and usual maintenance of your leather goods, the use of heavy duty conditioners such as mink and neatsfoot oil is likely unwarranted.